Previous Post: From La Paz to Copacabana and the Shores of Lago Titicaca

-A 4.5 kilometer boat ride and we were walking up the dock to the Isla del Sol shore.
+A 4.5-kilometer boat ride and we were walking up the dock to the Isla del Sol shore.
 We did not land where the Inca pilgrims had or even at the Yumani village harbour.
-Instead, we headed a little further south for a dock near the shoreline restaurant where we would have lunch before walking though the fields up to the Ecolodge La Estancia.
+Instead, we headed a little further south for a dock near the shoreline restaurant, where we would have lunch before walking through the fields up to the Ecolodge La Estancia.
 We only had our day packs with us – the rest of the luggage Javier had arranged to be kept in storage at Yampupata.

 The photo ops, however, were stunning.
 Below you see Lake Titicaca, the red-tinged tip of Isla de la Luna, and the north end of the Cordillera Real with Nevados Illampu and Janq’uma prominent on the left side.
 The distance from our lunch table to the mountains?
 About seventy kilometers (44 miles)!

-After taking our orders of that evening’s dinner, our group went for a walk to the island’s high point.
-On topographical maps it is labelled as Cerro Palla Khasa but most local people apparently just call it Mirador (Viewpoint) La Estancia.
-We got there in maybe thirty minutes by zigzagging our way up though the terraced fields.
-There is another path from the Yumani that get to the top from the other side.
+After taking our orders for that evening’s dinner, our group went for a walk to the island’s high point.
+On topographical maps, it is labelled as Cerro Palla Khasa, but most local people apparently just call it Mirador (Viewpoint) La Estancia.
+We got there in maybe thirty minutes by zigzagging our way up through the terraced fields.
+Another path from the Yumani gets to the top from the other side.
 It was definitely worth the effort!

-Visible in the above photo is the village of Yumani on the north end of isla del Sol.
-In the strait is the Isla Chelleca and behind it is Yampupata harbour.
-Copacabana, eighteen kilometres away, is visible on the far shore of the lake.
+Visible in the above photo is the village of Yumani on the north end of Isla del Sol.
+In the strait is the Isla Chelleca, and behind it is Yampupata harbour.
+Copacabana, eighteen kilometers away, is visible on the lake’s far shore.

 We stayed at the Mirador La Estancia (Palla Khasa) until dusk, entranced by the changing colour of the sky as the light fell.
 Then it was time for an excellent meal down at our home for the night at the Ecolodge.

-The next day we would spend the morning walking the Inca Pilgrims’ Trail to Chincana at the north end of the island; then we would boat over to Isla de la Luna for a quick visit before heading back to the mainland.
+The next day we would spend the morning walking the Inca Pilgrims’ Trail to Chincana at the island’s north end.
+Then, we would boat over to Isla de la Luna for a quick visit before heading back to the mainland.
 Click on the link below if you want to see more…